Overview

 Health Systems Strengthening

-To strengthen health systems means analysing and identifying areas of weakness in the multi-level structure, and flow and accessibility of resources within the primary, secondary and tertiary health systems, institutions and organisations, and related organisational, administrative, staffing and clinical practices across a given national health infrastructure.
-It then implicates making evidence-based decisions to improve weaknesses through the systematic prioritisation of specific areas of financing, organisation, facilities, bureaucratic, surveillance and medical activities and practices in the fields of health prevention, protection, diagnostics, treatments, delivery of healthcare, and health promotion among societies, communities and individuals.
-It also means to enhance existing strengthens and supplement them with key innovations where there are deficits, gaps opportunities and room for improvements.
+To strengthen health systems means analysing and identifying areas of weakness in the multi-level structures, and flow and accessibility of resources within the primary, secondary and tertiary health systems, organisations and institutions, and relevant organisational, administrative, staffing and clinical practices across a given national public and/or private health infrastructure.
+Evidence-based decisions must be made to improve weaknesses.
+This occurs through the systematic prioritisation of areas of weak financing, organisation, facilities, bureaucratic, surveillance and medical activities and clinical practices in the fields of health prevention, protection, diagnostics, treatments, delivery of healthcare, and health promotion.
+Health systems strengthening means that processes of improvement and upgrading are implemented at national, regional and community level, and involve educating and training and re-training health system and healthcare professionals, and the public.
+Where there are deficits lacking solutions, and evidence-gaps, opportunities for continuous improvement and upgrading through innovation must be sought and implemented, and existing strengths boosted and enhanced.

 I was a proposal evaluator on FCDO‘s (ex-DfID) Somali Health and Nutrition Programme (SHINE) scoring proposals from NGOs to provide healthcare and nutrition services in four regions of Somalia and Somaliland.
 I proposed criteria for DfID to negotiate with the winning bidders and also provided input into the Gender and Social Inclusion (GESI) Strategy.
-As it was too high risk for international staff to visit Somalia, this work was done from Nairobi and Lake Naivasha, Kenya, with a team of civil servants and public health specialists from the Somali and Somaliland Ministries of Health.
+Due to safety factors, this work was done from Nairobi and Lake Naivasha, Kenya, with civil servants and public health specialists from the Somali and Somaliland Ministries of Health.
 I was one of four international team members recruited for balance and objectivity along with colleagues from Palestine, Zimbabwe, Switzerland, Pakistan and India.
-It took the form of a 2-week teamwork process to evaluate all the proposals and confer with team mates.
+It took the form of a 2-week teamwork process to evaluate all the proposals and confer together.

 I have reviewed and designed monitoring and evaluation frameworks , such as one for the health science study, Tacking Infections to Benefit Africa (TIBA).
 I conducted a desk-top Social Impact Assessment (SIA) for FCDO‘s health systems strengthening programmesand Tackling Deadly Diseases in Africa Programme (TDDAP) (see Monitoring and Evaluation (MEL) below).

 I have researched and analysed weak health systems.
-I led a data-collection team of clinicians in Moscow, and researched and wrote a set of MEDCO country of origin report, for the European Asylum Support Office (EASO) on health and healthcare across the Russian Federation.
-For this assignment, I also wrote 10 topical reports on different disease and patients groups in the former Soviet country.
-These consisted of psychiatry, endocrinology, pulmonology, nephrology, neurology, infectious diseases, cardiovascular diseases, disabled patients, paediatrics, and geriatric patients.
-These reports are designed to provide health background information on all asylum claimants in EU countries and also for use by other EU institutions such as the International Criminal Court in The Hague.
-They are official EU documents.
+I led a data-collection team of clinicians in Moscow, and researched and wrote a set of MEDCO country of origin reports, for the European Asylum Support Office (EASO) on health and healthcare across the Russian Federation.
+I also wrote 10 topical reports on different disease and patients groups in the former Soviet country.
+These were: psychiatry, endocrinology, pulmonology, nephrology, neurology, infectious diseases, cardiovascular diseases, disabled patients, paediatrics, and geriatric patients.
+These reports are official EU documents and provide health background information on all asylum claimants in EU countries and are used by other EU institutions such as the International Criminal Court in The Hague.

 I researched and wrote eight topical reports on the state of cancer care in Russia, Belarus, Ukraine, Georgia, Armenia, Uzbekistan, Kyrgyzstan, and Azerbaijan for Glaxo Smith Kleine as a Consultant for International SOS.